BogdanMihaiciuc/ThingTransformer/README.md

 │   LICENSE           // license file
 └───scripts           // build scripts
 │   │   clean.js            // clean script
-└───src               // main folder where your developement will take place │   │   file1.ts            // typescript file
+└───src               // main folder where your development will take place │   │   file1.ts            // typescript file
 |   |   ...
 └───static            // folder containing declarations to be used in a thingworx project